Mohamed Abdelwahab Abdelfattah: Biography

-Abdelfattah is a multidisciplinary artist combining many fields in his compositions such as: poetry, painting, photography, and cinema montage, and presents them simultaneously and unconventionally using computer technology.
+Abdelfattah is a multidisciplinary artist who combines many fields in his compositions such as poetry, painting, photography, and cinema montage, and presents them simultaneously and unconventionally using computer technology.
 He mixes the tone color of Egyptian traditional melodies with sound effects of machines, tools, and the sounds of daily life.
 He presented his first experimental and acoustic music concert in Egypt at the Cairo Opera House on November 22, 1999.
 Abdelfattah's works have been covered in both public and cultural media, where he has been quoted as being a comprehensive artist and a multi-media music pioneer in Egypt and the Arab countries.
 He has written some movements in modern graphic notation, under the title Nine Miniatures for String Quartet, premiered in Rome on December 2, 1999.
 He is also the first Egyptian composer to have written a composition with a specific music notation for the deaf.
 He has established a chamber percussion ensemble consisting entirely of deaf students in Egypt where he conducted them to perform a visual music composition under the title Seeing the Sound in a public concert at the Cairo Opera House on March 29, 2005.

-Over the last five years, Abdel-Wahab has focused on research, and published two books about orchestration and creating the sound.
+Over the last five years, Abdel-Wahab has focused on research and published two books about orchestration and creating sound.
 In his most recent booklet "Sound Scenography", entitled also Seeing the Sound, published in two volumes, (Academy of Arts University in Cairo), 2005, he writes about his unique experience related to embodied art and music.
-In this book he discusses new sound and musical terms, what he calls "Sound Theatricalization & Filmlization"—the translation of the dramatic feeling of any sound event into a specific visual display upon the stage.
+In this book he discusses new sound and musical terms, what he calls "Sound Theatricalization & Filmlization"—the translation of the dramatic feeling of any sound event into a specific visual display on the stage.
 He has also written several articles in Arabic cultural journals about contemporary composition and how to find practical functions for music within society.
-His interests include writing applied music composition for the deaf and comic music to help from depression.
+His interests include writing applied music compositions for the deaf and comic music to help with depression.
 He has cooperated with several Egyptian biologists and physicians to study the effectiveness of sound vibrations on the human bones and sound frequencies on blood pressure and brain function.
-He composed a therapeutic work utilizing water sound effects for depression, which was performed at Maadi hospital in Cairo in 2006.
+He composed a therapeutic work utilizing water sound effects for depression, which was performed at Maadi Hospital in Cairo in 2006.